IN THE CIRCUIT COURT OF FLORIDA, SEVENTH JUDICIAL CIRCUIT

 IN AND FOR FLAGLER, PUTNAM, ST. JOHNS AND VOLUSIA COUNTIES

-TO BE RECORDED in Flagler, Putnam, St. Johns and Volusia counties.
+TO BE RECORDED in Flagler, Putnam, St. Johns, and Volusia Counties, Florida.

-DONE AND ORDERED in Daytona Beach, Volusia County, Florida, this 7th day of June 2018.
+DONE AND ORDERED in Daytona Beach, Volusia County, Florida this 22nd day of May 2009.